vwala/docs/content/merchant/paying-commission.md

 This is normal behaviour.
 This occurs when:

 - You do not owe any commission or;
 - You owe commission, but it is not payable at this time.
-Payable commission is determined based on your payment rules (which are customisable).
+Payable commission is determined based on your `payment rules` (Payment rules are customisable.
+Please see the `payment rules` section below).

 ### What are payment rules?

-Payment rules ensure that you do not pay commission on orders that are cancelled, refunded or fraudulent.
+Payment rules ensure that you do not pay commission on newly created orders that may change (i.e. cancelled, refunded or amended).

-Therefore to prevent incorrect payments, you can only pay commission that are satisfy the following rules:
+Therefore to prevent incorrect commission payments, you can only pay commission when the following `payment rules` are satisifed:

-- Orders must be:
+- An influencer referal order must be:
    - Paid
    - Fulfilled (delivered)
    - At least 15 days old